Causality from the Point of View of Statistics: The simplest statistical model

 In real-life problems the $(\mathbf{X}_n,T_n,R_n)$s are meant to represent observations on `individuals' (`patients', `units', etc.) and serve as models for the responses of those individuals to treatments under certain conditions.
-The hypothesis that the treatment has no effect on the response then means that the response of the $n$-th individual is fully determined by the situation incidental factors represented by $V_n$.
-On the other hand, it is enough that a single individual's response be affected by the treatment in a situation for the treatment to have an effect.
+The hypothesis that the treatment has no effect on the response then means that the response of the $n$-th individual is fully determined by the situation and by incidental factors represented by $V_n$.
+On the other hand, it is enough that a single individual's response be affected by the treatment in a `realizable' situation for the treatment to have an effect.

-It follows from all this that a study of the treatment effect on the response amounts to a study of the conditional---or perhaps unconditional---laws of the random variables $\rho(V_n,\mathbf{X}_n,t)$, $t\in{\cal T}$, the so-called \emph{potential outcomes}.
+It follows from all this that a study of the treatment effect on the response amounts to a study of the conditional---or unconditional---laws of the random variables $\rho(V_n,\mathbf{X}_n,t)$, $t\in{\cal T}$, the so-called \emph{potential outcomes}, and of related random variables such as $\rho(V_n,\mathbf{X}_n,t)-\rho(V_n,\mathbf{X}_n,t')$ or $\rho(V_n,\mathbf{X}_n,t)/\rho(V_n,\mathbf{X}_n,t')$, $t\neq t'$.
 But these are unobservable (only $\rho(V_n,\mathbf{X}_n,T_n)$ is observable), so it is not obvious that their laws can be estimated from observed data.
-In fact, we shall now see that \emph{the possibility of estimating ${\cal L}\big(\rho(V_n,\mathbf{X}_n,t)\big|\mathbf{X}_n=\mathbf{x}\big)$ from data}---the possibility of studying the effect of treatment on response---corresponds to \emph{the possibility of removing confounding} in (\ref{CausalModelII}); for, as in the deterministic model, the $\mathbf{X}_n$s are confounders of treatment because unless one is somehow able to `fix' them it is generally impossible to know whether differences in response are due to differences in the situations or to differences in the treatment.
+In fact, we shall now see that \emph{the possibility of estimating ${\cal L}\big(\rho(V_n,\mathbf{X}_n,t)\big|\mathbf{X}_n=\mathbf{x}\big)$ from data}---the possibility of studying the effect of treatment on response---corresponds to \emph{the possibility of removing confounding} in (\ref{StatisticalModel}); for the $\mathbf{X}_n$s are confounders of treatment because unless one is somehow able to `fix' them it is generally impossible to know whether differences in response are due to differences in the situations or to differences in the treatment.

 Ideally, the study of the treatment effect in our statistical model (\ref{CausalModelII}) would involve the comparison between the values of $\rho\big(V_n,\mathbf{X}_n,t\big)$ for various $t\in{\cal T}$---the potential outcomes of the $n$-th individual.
 However, at each draw $\omega$ we only get to see $\rho\big(V_n(\omega),\mathbf{X}_n(\omega),t\big)$ for a single $t$, namely $t=T_n(\omega)$; we do not see any of its \emph{counterfactuals}, i.e.~the set of $\rho\big(V_n(\omega),\mathbf{X}_n(\omega),t\big)$ for $t\neq T_n(\omega)$---if we did, then the differences